Can Distillation Mitigate Backdoor Attacks in Pre-trained Encoders?: Evaluation

-In this section, we aim to investigate how different teacher nets affect the performance of distillation-based backdoor mitigation.
-In particular, following previous works, our experiments and analysis mainly focus on four candidates: standard fine-tuning (FT)~\cite{2021-NAD}, fine-pruning (FP)~\cite{2018-FP}, adversarial neuron perturbations (ANP)~\cite{2021-ANP}, and model orthogonality (MOTH)~\cite{2022-MOTH}.

-\textit{Design.} It is widely accepted in backdoor defense research that defenders are allowed to have access to a small set of clean data, which is commonly used in backdoor mitigation tasks~\cite{2022-ANP, 2021-NAD, xu2023remove}.
+\emph{The impact of teacher nets.} We investigate the impact of different teacher nets on the effectiveness of distillation-based backdoor mitigation.
+We focus on four candidates: standard fine-tuning (FT)~\citep{2021-NAD}, fine-pruning (FP)~\citep{2018-FP}, adversarial neuron perturbations (ANP)~\citep{2021-ANP}, and model orthogonality (MOTH)~\citep{2022-MOTH}.
+Defenders are allowed to have access to a small set of clean data, which is commonly used in backdoor mitigation tasks~\citep{2022-ANP, 2021-NAD, xu2023remove}.
 For example, FT utilizes these clean data to fine-tune the backdoored input encoders and obtain a purified pre-trained encoder.
-FP~\cite{2018-FP} records the most active neurons and then prunes them until the encoder reaches a pre-defined threshold.
+FP~\citep{2018-FP} records the most active neurons and then prunes them until the encoder reaches a pre-defined threshold.
 ANP believes that malicious neurons are much more vulnerable when they are adversarially perturbed.
 In SSL, we utilize the gradient of contrastive loss to conduct perturbations and prune these identified collapsed neurons.
-MOTH~\cite{2022-MOTH} reverse engineer a trigger pattern through optimization.
-In SSL, we take pair-wise similarity of samples with the inverted trigger as guidance to conduct an optimization following~\cite{2023-CVPR-DECREE}.
+MOTH~\citep{2022-MOTH} reverse engineer a trigger pattern through optimization.
+In SSL, we use pairwise sample similarity with the inverted trigger as guidance to conduct optimization, following~\citep{2023-CVPR-DECREE}.
 After that, we try to eliminate backdoor influence by unlearning the inverted trigger effect.

-To find out which candidate is the best teacher net for distillation, we conduct an evaluation from three metrics: ACC, ASR, and BS.
-The performance of distillation depends on the ability of the teacher network to a great extent~\cite{Agoodteacher}.
-A well-designed distillation should meet the standards of \textit{security} and \textit{effectiveness}.
-In this paper, we use ACC and ASR tested on the downstream classifiers to represent a given encoder's \textit{effectivensss} and \textit{security}, respectively.
-We also design a balanced metric BS to reflect the encoder's synthesis score.
-The details of these three metrics have been discussed in Section~\ref{subsec:evaluation_metrics}.
-All evaluations include (1) two state-of-the-art SSL backdoor attacks, BadEncoder and BASSL, (2) one pre-training dataset, CIFAR10, (3) three different downstream tasks, GTSRB, SVHN, and STL10, (4) four teacher net fine-tuning methods, FT, FP, ANP, MOTH, and (5) three metrics from multiple dimensions, ACC, ASR and BS.
+We conduct experiments to find out the best teacher net for distillation with three metrics: ACC, ASR, and BS.
+The performance of distillation depends on the ability of the teacher network to a great extent~\citep{Agoodteacher}.
+A well-designed distillation should meet the standards of performance and robustness.
+In this paper, we use ACC and ASR tested on the downstream classifiers to represent a given encoder's performance and robustness, respectively.
+All evaluations include (1) two SSL backdoor attacks, BadEncoder~\citep{2022-BadEncoder} and BASSL~\citep{BASSL}, (2) one pre-training dataset, CIFAR10, (3) three different downstream tasks, GTSRB, SVHN, and STL10, (4) four teacher net fine-tuning methods, FT, FP, ANP, MOTH, and (5) three metrics from multiple dimensions, ACC, ASR and BS.